mkarliner/BelshazzarClock/README.md

 are basically WS2811 SOT8 led drivers, 0805 SMD UV leds and a a small number of resistors and caps, also 0805 SMD.

+There are four 3D printed parts, which are small enough to print on most printers.

 You will additionally need -

 - Stepper Motor 28BYJ-48 with ULN2003 Driver Board